-Figure 7.
-The methods used for comparing the data generated taxonomy with the expert tagging tree.
+Figure 6.
+The methods used for comparing the data-generated taxonomy with the expert tagging tree.
 To find the distance between entries using the tagging tree, the tags for each entry are first extracted.
 The distance between each pair of tags in the tagging tree is then calculated.
 From these paired distances between tags, the distance between entries is calculated based on their tags.
 The distance between entries in the taxonomy is calculated using branch length and nNode.
-All four of these methods produce a pairwise distance matrix which shows the distance between an entry and any other entry.
-These distance matrices are then compared to areas of agreement and disagreement between methods for calculating distance.
+All four of these methods produce a pairwise distance matrix that shows the distance between an entry and any other entry.
+These distance matrices are then compared with areas of agreement and disagreement between methods for calculating distance.

-Figure 8: Degree of within-cluster correlation between the generative tree and the tree derived from group-based tags.
+Figure 7.
+Degree of within-cluster correlation between the generative tree and the tree derived from group-based tags.

-Broadly, each cluster finds internal agreement between the structure derived from expert-sourced answers and the tags these same experts applied to their entries (Figure 8).
+Broadly, each cluster finds internal agreement between the structure derived from expert-sourced answers and the tags these same experts applied to their entries (Figure 7).
 This indicates that across all entries (in all geographical areas and temporal periods) the tags used by experts reflect a certain degree of the underlying organization of the entries as generated by the individual answers themselves.
 However, Cluster 1 clearly performs the best out of all the clusters.
-We find this unsurprising as the types of tags applied to entries in Cluster 1 have perhaps the longest history and therefore most stable representations within the field of religious studies (in Western academia).
+We find this unsurprising as the types of tags applied to entries in Cluster 1 have perhaps the longest history and therefore the most stable representations within the field of religious studies (in Western academia).
 We suggest that this is due to the legacy of church history and theology as precursors to many existing concepts within religious studies scholarship.

-For instance, in Cluster 1.1 the entry "Christianity in Ephesus" (Proctor 2020) has the tags: Religious Group, Asia Minor, New Religious Movement, Christian Traditions, Roman Religious Traditions, Anatolian Religions, Early Christianity, and Ancient Christianity in Rome (eight tags).
-In contrast, in Cluster 1.2, the entry "Ancient Egyptian" (Simpson 2020) has the tags: Religious Group, Egyptian Religions, African Religions (three tags).
-The capacity for the smaller minute branches within C1.1 to match the underlying tree derived from the answers is driven by the specificity of the tags that are present on entries in that cluster which may be caused by existing disciplinary biases which have created a potent vocabulary of terms and names to describe the diversity of religious groups.
+For instance, in Cluster 1.1 the entry "Christianity in Ephesus" (Proctor 2020) has the following tags: religious group, Asia Minor, new religious movement, Christian traditions, Roman religious traditions, Anatolian religions, early Christianity, and ancient Christianity in Rome (eight tags).
+In contrast, in Cluster 1.2 the entry "ancient Egyptian" (Simpson 2020) has the tags religious group, Egyptian religions, and African religions (three tags).
+The capacity for the smaller minute branches within C1.1 to match the underlying tree derived from the answers is driven by the specificity of the tags present on entries in that cluster, which may be caused by existing disciplinary biases that have created a potent vocabulary of terms and names to describe the diversity of religious groups.
 On the contrary, Cluster 2 and its components have the least internal agreement (although still average positive agreement).
 This, likewise, is not surprising as the terminology used by experts to describe and categorize entries within these clusters is still an active area of scholarship, at least within Western academia.